-\textit{(b) Partitioned Batch Ensembles}. \textit{Predictive performance and robustness}. \\ $\bullet$ \textbf{pBE improves classification performance.} As shown in \cref{fig:nll_and_fewshot_zooms}, pBE is either on or very near to the Pareto frontiers for NLL and 10-shot classification error, despite the fact that these are metrics for which ensembles and V-MoE, respectively, are known to perform well.
-Furthermore, \Cref{fig:cifar10_add_results,fig:cifar100_add_results} show that even starker conclusions hold on Cifar10/100. \\ $\bullet$ \textbf{pBE performs best at the largest scale.} The difference in predictive performance between pBE and V-MoE---or ensembles thereof---increases as the ViT family becomes larger (\Cref{fig:nll_and_fewshot_zooms,,fig:ood_and_ece,fig:dist_shift}).
-See \cref{sec:relative_gains} for further motivation of this point. \\ $\bullet$ \textbf{pBE tends to be Pareto efficient in the presence of distribution shift}. \cref{fig:dist_shift} shows that pBE is more robust to distribution shift for larger ViT families, despite the opposite being true for V-MoE.\\ $\bullet$ \textbf{pBE improves ECE over ViT and V-MoE.} Despite V-MoE providing poor ECE, pBE does not suffer from this limitation (\cref{fig:ood_and_ece}).
-Furthermore, for most ViT families, pBE also provides better ECE than V-MoE ensembles.\\ $\bullet$ \textbf{pBE does not provide consistent OOD detection performance.} Firstly, \cref{fig:ood_and_ece} shows that for small ViT families, pBE performs worse than V-MoE and (even ViT in some cases).
+$\bullet$ \textbf{\ack improves classification performance.} As shown in \cref{fig:nll_and_fewshot_zooms}, \ack is either on, or very near to, the Pareto frontiers for NLL and 10-shot classification error, despite the fact that these are metrics for which ensembles and V-MoE, respectively, are known to perform well. \Cref{fig:cifar_nll} shows that similar conclusions hold for CIFAR10/100 NLL. \\ $\bullet$ \textbf{\ack performs best at the largest scale.} The difference in predictive performance between \ack and V-MoE---or ensembles thereof---increases as the ViT family becomes larger (\Cref{fig:nll_and_fewshot_zooms,fig:dist_shift,fig:ece_dist_shift,fig:ood_cifar10,fig:cifar_nll}, and \cref{sec:relative_gains} where we propose a scheme to normalize performances across scales). \\ $\bullet$ \textbf{\ack becomes Pareto efficient for larger ViT families in the presence of distribution shift.} \cref{fig:dist_shift} shows that \ack is more robust to distribution shift for larger ViT families, despite less consistent V-MoE performance at scale.
+When averaged over the shifted datasets (ImageNet-C, ImageNet-A, ImageNet-V2), \ack improves on V-MoE in terms of NLL for all ViT families other than S/32, with improvements up to 8.33\% at the largest scale; see \cref{sec:nll_shift_summary}.\\ $\bullet$ \textbf{\ack improves ECE over ViT and V-MoE.} Despite V-MoE providing poor ECE, \ack does not suffer from this limitation (\cref{fig:ece_dist_shift}).
+For most ViT families, \ack also provides better ECE than V-MoE ensembles.\\ $\bullet$ \textbf{\ack does not provide consistent OOD detection performance.} Firstly, \cref{fig:ood_cifar10} shows that for small ViT families, \ack performs worse than V-MoE and (even ViT in some cases).